 In order to further expand and improve the national default values in Table 2, additional silt loading data would need to be collected and analyzed based on the parameters which influence silt loading.
 This additional research would focus on the influence of "hot spots" created by unpaved road and construction activity track-out, as well as presence or absence of curbs, gutters, stabilized shoulders, and pavement condition.
-These parameters were deemed statistically significant based on a study which analyzed twenty Clark County, NV silt sampling sites from 2001-2003.
-The results of the study are presented in Table 4 below.
+These parameters were deemed statistically significant based on a study which analyzed twenty20 Clark County, NV silt sampling sites from 2001-2003.7 The results of the study are presented in Table 3 below: .
 The observed large values of variance indicate the spread of measured silt loading values within each roadway category.

-Roadway Classification Average silt loading, g/m Sample count
+Roadway Classification Average Silt Loading, g/m 2 Sample Count

 Function classification Collector (1) 3.88 20

 Local (2) 6.59 41

 Minor Arterial (3) 0.94 26

 Major Arterial (4) 0.42 6

 Number of lanes 2 5.37 65

 4 0.98 24

 6 0.48 2

 8 0.46 2

 Curb and gutter Absent (0) 10.96 27

-- Present (1) 1.19 66
+Present (1) 1.19 66

 Type of shoulder Gravel (0) 4.13 79

 Stabilized (1) 3.47 14

 Pavement condition Poor (0) 7.72 27

 Good (1) 2.52 66

 Construction Absent (0) 3.17 86

 Present (1) 14.63 7

 Table 3.
-Clark County Silt Loa ading Study I abit U Unuin County SHIC LOG ung Study
+Clark County Silt Loading Study

-Results of the random-effects model developed in this study indicate that the presence of curbs and gutters, stabilized shoulders, and good pavement conditions each reduce silt loadings.
+Results of the random-effects model used in this study indicate that the presence of curbs and gutters, stabilized shoulders, and good pavement conditions each reduce silt loadings.
 Conversely, the presence of nearby construction activities results in increased silt loadings.
 The four preceding factors were all concluded to impact silt loadings on the same level of magnitude.

-Number of lanes was not found to be significant in the calibration of the model, but roadway functional classification was highly correlated with number of lanes.
-Neither parameter was included in the final model.
+Number of lanes was not found to be significant in the calibration of the model, but and roadway functional classification was highly correlated with number of lanes, so neither parameter was included in the final model.